pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 * Due to some changes in PMD's API, you can't simply pull in the new PMD 7 dependency.
 * However, there is now a compatibility module, that makes it possible to use PMD 7 with Maven.
-In addition to the PMD 7 dependencies documented in [Upgrading PMD at Runtime](https://maven.apache.org/plugins/maven-pmd-plugin/examples/upgrading-PMD-at-runtime.html) you need to add additionally the following dependency (available with 7.0.0-rc4):
+In addition to the PMD 7 dependencies documented in [Upgrading PMD at Runtime](https://maven.apache.org/plugins/maven-pmd-plugin/examples/upgrading-PMD-at-runtime.html) you need to add additionally the following dependency (first available version is 7.0.0-rc4):

 ```xml
 <dependency>